bschwarz/puml-themes/usage.md

 ## Usage

 There are a few ways you can use these themes:
-1. You can clone this repo, or you coulde download just the theme file from the repo.
+1. You can clone this repo, or you could download just the theme file (*.puml under each theme directory) from the repo.
 There is one file per theme, so you don't have to worry about copying multiple files.
 Then you can use the file in two different ways:
-* Using <code>!include</code>from within a markdown file, like so:
+* Using <code>!include</code>from within a plantuml markdown file, like so:
 ~~~
 !include <path to file>/puml-theme-<THEME NAME>.puml
 ~~~